ACCESS-Cloud-Based-InSAR/dem-stitcher/notebooks_tile_data/README.md

 ogr2ogr -nlt POLYGON -explodecollections -skipfailures -f GeoJSON 3dep.geojson 3dep.kml 'sb:childrenBoundingBox'
 ```

 # Ned1

 We used the s3 bucket `prd-tnm` using the appropriate prefix (see the link below).

 ## Tiles

-We were originally using these tiles as reference, but the links have become outdated.
-Find it is best to use s3 bucket directly.
+We were originally using these tiles as reference, but again the links have become outdated.
+Found it is best to use s3 bucket directly.

 Ned1 geojson: https://cugir.library.cornell.edu/catalog/cugir-009096